iyaja/traci/README.md

-# Final Project: Ray Tracing
+# Traci

 ![A Sample Rendered Image](images/final.png)

-## Features

-[x] Commented code
-[x] Ray-Plane Intersection
-[x] Ray-Sphere Intersection
-[x] Ray-Triangle Intersection
-[x] Movable Camera
-[x] Orthographic and Perspective Projection
-[ ] Multi-Jittered Sampling
-[x] Simple Diffuse Shading
-[x] Hard Shadows

 ## Build from Source

 Traci is written in Rust.
 To compile to an executable, you first need a working installation of the Rust and Cargo.
-PLease visit [the official Rust website]() for instructions.

-Then, to compile (with dependancies for math libraries, etc.) simply run:
+Please visit [the official Rust website](https://www.rust-lang.org/) for instructions.
+Then, to compile (with dependencies for math libraries, etc.), run the following command from the root of the project directory:

 ```
 cargo run --release
 ```

+> Note: it it important to use the `--release` flag to ensure that the project gets compiled with optimizations.
+This makes a very bug difference in runtime of the ray tracer.

-from the root of this project directory.
-This will fetch all dependancies, compile, and run the resulting binary (which is saved to `target/release/traci`).
+This will fetch all dependencies, compile, and run the resulting binary (which is saved to `target/release/traci`).
 The output image is saved to `images/test.png`.
 The sample image shown on this README was rendered at full HD resolution with 1000 samples per pixel on an 8 core CPU.
 Rendering took just under 10 minutes.

 ## Performance and Creative Features